m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/symbol#hidden-properties)

-Used when exposing object to scripts which may add their own properties
+Used when exposing an object to scripts that may add their own properties

 ### 💠 Call Forwarding